syncfusion-content/asp.netwebforms-docs/aspnet/Maps/User-Interaction.md

 ## Absolute Position

 Based on the margin values of X and Y-axes, the navigation control can be positioned with the help of the X and Y properties available in AbsolutePosition.
-For positioning the navigation control based on margins corresponding to a map, DockPosition value is set as _‘_None’.
+For positioning the navigation control based on margins corresponding to a map, DockPosition value is set as ‘None’.

 ## Dock Position